isomerpages/pa-corp/_cc-details/Anchorvale Community Club.md

 permalink: /cc-details/Anchorvale-Community-Club
 description: ""
 ---
-#### Aljunied Community Centre
+#### Anchorvale Community Club

-You can find the Aljunied CC at the void deck of Block 110, Hougang Avenue 1.
-It is conveniently located across a market and hawker centre.
-The CC is noted for its hugely popular abacus course for
+Situated on the east bank of the Punggol River, the Anchorvale CC is the first CC to be co-located with a Sports and Recreation Centre.
+It also has a floating island just behind the building.

 #### Contact Information

-110 Hougang Avenue 1 #01-1048	, 530110<br>
+59 Anchorvale Road, 544965
-Phone : 62823553
+Phone : 64894959
-Fax : 	62884681
+Fax : 	64895269
-Email : PA_ALJUNIEDCC@pa.gov.sg
+Email : PA_ANCHORVALECC@pa.gov.sg

 [I want to register for a course](https://www.onepa.gov.sg/)

 #### Facilities

-* Volleyball Court
-* Lecture Room
-* Dance Studio
-* Outdoor Stage
+* Multi Purpose Hall
-* Multi Purpose Room
+* Multi Purpose Area
+* Badminton Court

 [I want to book a facility](https://www.onepa.gov.sg/)